 Affordable multifamily housing is increasingly vulnerable to natural disasters, extreme weather conditions and environmental hazards.
 Most low-income individuals live in rental housing, and nearly half of all renters in the United States are cost-burdened, leaving renters in disaster-prone areas at greater risk of incurring property damage, financial hardship, loss of life and other health impacts.
 Natural disaster risk exacerbate existing social and racial inequalities in health.
-10 In 2018, as part of the Fourth National Climate Assessment, the United States federal government conducted an analysis of health impacts experienced as a result of natural disasters.
+In 2018, as part of the Fourth National Climate Assessment, the United States federal government conducted an analysis of health impacts experienced as a result of natural disasters.
 The research in this assessment indicated that extreme weather events and temperatures can further existing health problems, lead to heart disease, produce stress and debilitate mental health.
 Lack of potable water after a hurricane, for example, can impact the food security of a low-income, vulnerable population already living in a food desert and cause lasting negative effects.

 It has become increasingly apparent that more attention needs to be paid to climate matters, particularly with respect to multifamily housing.
-In this Plan cycle, we intend to continue to expand upon our research from prior years on efficiency and resiliency and look deeper into climate and climate-related policy implications for affordable multifamily housing and very low-, low-, and moderate-income renters and develop a loan offering that can help multifamily borrowers improve their properties to be more resilient.
+In this Plan cycle, we intend to continue to expand upon our research from prior years on efficiency and resiliency and look deeper into climate and climate-related policy implications for affordable multifamily housing and very low-, low-, and moderate-income renters, identify standards that allow us to assess properties for resiliency and explore opportunities to implement or encourage multifamily owners to meet those standards where applicable.